King's School, Chester: History

 An ancient foundation, attached to a monastery that King Henry VIII had dissolved, it still served a purpose teaching grammar to potential ordinands.
 It was reconstituted in 1541 as a joint church state enterprise and operated for 400 years in the former monks' refectory.
 The statutes that constituted the school also specified the training and education of choristers for Chester Cathedral, an arrangement that ran in parallel for hundreds of years.
 It was one of seven schools in this category, the others being Canterbury, Rochester, Peterborough, Worcester, Gloucester, and Ely.

 In 1869 new school buildings were constructed and they were formally opened by Gladstone.

 The school motto is "Rex dedit, benedicat Deus” (The King gave it, may God bless it), which was given by John Saul Howson, Dean of Chester.
 John Saul Howson was the chief instrument in the building and endowing of the King's School, and in its reorganization on a broader basis.

 Description

-Since 1960, The King's School has been based at its Wrexham Road site on the outskirts of Chester.
-It has a Sixth Form Centre, a library (the Wickson Library) and a music school (the Tim Turvey Music School).
+Since 1960, the King's School has been based at its Wrexham Road site on the outskirts of Chester.
+It has a Sixth Form Centre, a library (the Wickson Library), a theatre (the Vanbrugh Theatre), and a music school (the Tim Turvey Music School).
 Sports facilities include a swimming pool, all-weather sports pitches, grass sports pitches, a cricket pavilion, and a boat house on the River Dee.